 Silicon Valley’s number one secret, which we Europeans should be focussing on, is that everyone in Silicon Valley is convinced that innovation is the major ingredient for competitiveness.
 Here in Europe it’s been nothing but cost cutting in the past 30 years, and jobs have flown to emerging countries, and it’s been nothing but mergers and acquisitions.
 In Silicon Valley, I see that there is faith in innovation, not just because innovation is fun, but because there is an underlying understanding of its business impact and contribution to competitiveness.

 Silicon Valley’s second secret is to make innovation meaningful.
 There are different ways of doing this, and the pitfall that we have in Europe is, from my point of view, that we are able to make new things that nobody buys.
 We invent stuff but revenues aren’t there because we are lacking a marketing culture.
-In an innovation process, question number one is: “What will trigger a purchase?”
+In an innovation process, question number one is: “What will trigger a The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar...?”
 This is something we are not quite used to asking in Europe.
 Silicon Valley companies are less obsessed with technology and more about what makes customers buy.

 The valley’s third secret is consumer and customer culture.
 Let’s take the case of music: Over the last 75 years, music has been sold in various ways: 5-inch and 12-inch 45 rpm EPs, LPs, cassette tapes, CDs, iPods and now streaming platforms.
 It’s worthy of note that leadership kept changing as music formats evolved throughout the years.
 Even though the leader has a competitive advantages and should be able to invest in innovation.
 Strangely enough, music businesses have never been able to do this.
 For example, Philips was the leader in cassette tape technology, and it co-invented the CD with Sony, but lost its leadership when the CD became the dominant product form in the music world.
 You can’t blame Philips for not having invented the CD: they did invent, or co-invent it, but they may not have known how to innovate continuously.
 In this case, after Sony designed the Walkman, all the innovation in musical hardware based on CD technology was performed by Sony, not by Philips.